 }

 As said earlier, this file is all about defining your variables.
-Here we are first defining the "projectId" variable, setting its type to string.
+Here we first define the "projectId" variable, setting its type to string.

-We are setting the default value of this variable to be an empty list.
-We are defining some validation constraints.
-I have intentionaly made it bit more complex, you can look the the simple ones in the terraform documentation.
+We are setting the default value of this variable to be an empty list and we define validation constraints.

-In validation, we are using regex to validate that all topic names start with either "prd", "stg" or "dev".
-This is a best practice, so that people can tell in which environment the resource resides, just by looking at its name.
+For validation, we are using regex to validate that all topic names start with either "prd", "stg" or "dev".
+This is a best practice, so that people can figure out in which environment the resource resides, just by looking at its name.

 We also check if all topic names end with "pst", which is an abbreviation for pub-sub-topic.
 This, again, is a best practice.